RIKEN-RCCS/lens3/doc/admin-guide.md

 Lens3 uses "Snapshotting" of the database to a file.
 The interval of a snapshot and the file location can be found under the keywords "save", "dbfilename", and "dir" in the configuration "/etc/lenticularis/redis.conf".
-Daily copying of snapshots should be performed by cron, since Lens3 does nothing on the backup.
 Lens3 uses "save 907 1" by default, which is an interval about 15 minutes.
+Since Lens3 does nothing on the backup file, daily copying of snapshots should be performed by cron.

 See Redis documents for more information: [Redis persistence](https://redis.io/docs/manual/persistence/)

 ## Redis Service

-Lens3 calls "redis-shutdown" with a fake configuration "lenticularis/redis" in lenticularis-redis.service.
-It lets point to a file "/etc/lenticularis/redis.conf" in result.
+Lens3 calls "redis-shutdown" with a fake configuration parameter "lenticularis/redis" in lenticularis-redis.service.
+It lets point to a proper file "/etc/lenticularis/redis.conf" in result.

 ## Load-Balanced Setting

 Muxes can be run on multiple hosts, and a reverse-proxy will distribute accesses to Muxes.
 In contrast, Adm service is single.
 In multiple Muxes setting, firewall settings shall be fixed.
-The port range of communication for both Muxes and MinIO's on a host must be open to Adm, since Adm accesses both Muxes and MinIO's.
+The port range of communication for both Muxes and MinIO's on hosts must be open to Adm, since Adm accesses both Muxes and MinIO's.